Acrylic Binders: Mix high gloss, instant results weathering pastes and glazes!

 You can thicken the paste using VMS SMART MUD XL activator auxiliary.

 How to create point wet (wet accent) effects?

 Simply apply the “finishing” binder type with a precision brush wherever you need them.
 Apply thin coats, and spread the resin thin, to keep the original detail!

 What are low and high opacity wet glazes and how to create them?

 Wet glazes are glossy fluids with low to moderate pigment percentage.
 Contrarily to gloss paints glazes offer a certain amount of transparency so as to show underlying coats.
 This means more authentic and better looking results.
 To prepare a low opacity glaze with mix some pigments with Acrylic Disperser first.
 Then introduce a tiny amount of them (about 5%) to “finishing” acrylic resin and a glaze is ready, remember to apply thin coats!

-To create a high opacity glaze mix a bit more dispersed pigment (10-15% depending ho much opacity is your goal – more pigment equals higher coverage) with Acrylic binders “structuring” type and spread a thin layer over the target part.
+To create a high opacity glaze mix a bit more dispersed pigment (10-15% depending ho much opacity is your goal – more pigment equals higher coverage) with Acrylic binders “Wet FX” type and spread a thin layer over the target part.
 While making glazes always use minimal pigment amounts to retain gloss!
 If you overdose pigments and glazes turn matt you can always apply a thin coat of pure “finishing” binders over to increase gloss.

 What do you mean by maximising dusting results and how do I do that?